plummm/Moose/moose/framework/agent_core/README.md

 - Missing agent files
 - Invalid configurations

-All errors are logged with appropriate error messages.
+All errors are logged with appropriate error messages and stack traces.